Tire code: Tire geometry

 When referring to the purely geometrical data, a shortened form of the full notation is used.
-To take a common example, 195/55R16 would mean that the nominal width of the tire is approximately 195 mm at the widest point, the height of the side-wall of the tire is 55% of the width (107 mm in this example) and that the tire fits 16 in rims.
+To take a common example, 195/55R16 would mean that the nominal width of the tire is approximately 195 mm at the widest point, the height of the sidewall of the tire is 55% of the width (107 mm in this example) and that the tire fits 16 in rims.
 The code gives a direct calculation of the theoretical diameter of the tire.
 For a size shown as "T/A_W" use (2×T×A/100) + (W×25.4) for a result in millimeters or (T*A/1270)+ W for a result in inches.
 Take the common example used above; (2×195×55/100)+(16×25.4) = 621 mm or (195×55/1270)+16 = 24.44 inches.

 Less commonly used in the US and Europe (but often in Japan for example) is a notation that indicates the full tire diameter instead of the aspect ratio of the side-wall height.
 To take the same example, a 16-inch rim would have a diameter of 406 mm.
 Adding twice the tire height (2×107 mm) makes a total 620 mm tire diameter.
 Hence, a 195/55R16 tire might alternatively be labelled 195/620R16.

 Whilst this is theoretically ambiguous, in practice these two notations may easily be distinguished because the height of the side-wall of an automotive tire is typically much less than the width.
 Hence when the height is expressed as a percentage of the width, it is almost always less than 100% (and certainly less than 200%).
 Conversely, vehicle tire diameters are always larger than 200 mm.
 Therefore, if the second number is more than 200, then it is almost certain the Japanese notation is being used – if it is less than 200 then the U.S./European notation is being used.

 The diameters referred to above are the theoretical diameter of the tire.
 The actual diameter of a specific tire size can only be found in the TRA Yearbook or the manufacturer's data books.
 Note that the tire's cross-section and diameter are always specified when measured on a rim of a specified width; different widths will yield different tire dimensions.